beh22/ChromaPlot/README.md

 1. Download the latest `.dmg` file from the [releases](https://github.com/beh22/ChromaPlot/releases) section.
 2. Open the `.dmg` file and drag the ChromaPlot icon to your Applications folder.
 3. Open ChromaPlot from the Applications folder or Launchpad.

+**Important Information for macOS Users**: Since ChromaPlot is not signed with an Apple-issued certificate, you may encounter a warning when attempting to open the application.
+This is because Apple cannot verify that the app is from a trusted developer.

+**To Open ChromaPlot:**

+1. After downloading the `.dmg` file, double-click it to open.
+2. Drag the ChromaPlot app to your Applications folder.
+3. Attempt to open the app by double-clicking it.
+4. If you see a warning stating that the app is from an unidentified developer, follow these steps:
+   - Go to **System Preferences** > **Security & Privacy** > **General**.
+   - Click the "Open Anyway" button near the message about ChromaPlot.
+   - Confirm that you want to open the app in the dialog box that appears.

+**Disclaimer**: While we have taken steps to ensure that ChromaPlot is safe and secure, the app has not been officially notarized by Apple.
+If you have any concerns about security, feel free to review the source code available in this repository or run from the source code as described below.

+**Why This Happens**: Apple's security system, Gatekeeper, protects users by ensuring that only apps from identified developers are installed without extra steps.
+To become an identified developer, a paid Apple Developer account is required, which is not feasible for every open-source project.

 ### From Source: